 But when you are into the intermediate level you need one that has a balanced design.
 Some companies introduced many new and intuitive technologies to us that have taken the game a bit further.
 Some has introduced specially aligned grooves.

-According to the usage of the rods, the grooves reduce, optimizes and increases the speed so that you get the accurate flight control.
+According to the usage of the rods, the grooves reduce, optimizes and increases the speed so that you get accurate flight control.

 Bounce Angle of the Golf Iron

 The angle that the ball may get the hit and bounce controls the flight angle and the height it may achieve.
 The sole to face angle defines how the ball is going to be launched in the sky.
 It’s always better to have several irons which have different bounce angles so that you can choose the want that is necessary for your condition.